weikailin/theory-seminar/2-owf.md

 > Alternatively, an nuPPT algo can be defined as a *uniform* PPT $\cA$ that
 > takes an additional *advice* string for each input length $i$.

+Purpose:
-Purpose: non-uniform gives adv extra power and models many real scenario, e.g., Eve may have a list of known (plain, cipher) pairs.
+non-uniform gives adv extra power and models many real scenario, e.g., Eve may have a list of known (plain, cipher) pairs.

+Discuss: the advice may not be computable in poly time (if poly-time, then no need to take advice as input)

 Definition of One-Way Functions
 ------------------